Evolution of the $\gamma$-ray strength function in neodymium isotopes: Introduction

 There are many experimental methods to determine the $\gamma$SF.
 Recently, Goriely {\em et al.}~\cite{Goriely2019} have summarized the various techniques, and have compiled experimental $\gamma$SF results in a database hosted at the IAEA~\cite{IAEA2020}.

 The $\gamma$SF is composed of several collective modes where the dominant component is the giant electric dipole resonance (GDR) centered typically around 15~MeV of $\gamma$-ray energy.
 The $\gamma$SF below the neutron separation energy ($S_n\approx 5-10$~MeV) represents the low-energy part of the GDR.
 As the GDR strength is $10-100$ times lower for these $\gamma$-ray energies as compared to its maximum, other smaller structures appear, such as the low-energy enhancement (LEE), the scissors mode (SM) and the pygmy dipole resonance (PDR).
-The magnetic spin-flip resonance is also expected at these energies, but with a negligible strength~\cite{Kopecky2018,IAEA2020}.
+The magnetic spin-flip resonance is also expected at these energies, but with a negligible strength~\cite{IAEA2020}.

 Interpreting several of the $\gamma$SF structures has been a long-standing problem.
 Of particular interest is the nature of the LEE and SM structures and their dependence on deformation.
 It has been speculated~\cite{schwengner2017,naqvi2019,frauendorf2022} that these two (presumably) M1 structures are in some way connected and add up to an integrated strength, which is relatively independent on deformation and mass number.
 One of the experimental challenges is to measure the LEE $\gamma$SF down to the lowest $\gamma$-ray energies.
-Furthermore, the impact and interpretation of the PDR as due to neutron skin oscillations outside the $N=Z$ core are of utmost interest~\cite{savran2013}.
-The resonance energy of the PDR is close to $S_n$, which is the upper energy limit for the conventional Oslo method and where photonuclear ($\gamma, n)$ cross sections might be an unreliable probe of the $\gamma$SF.
+Furthermore, the impact of the PDR and its interpretation as being due to neutron skin oscillations outside the $N=Z$ core are of utmost interest~\cite{savran2013}.

 The chain of stable neodymium isotopes covers nuclei from almost-spherical to well-deformed shapes.
 In the present work, we have measured the $\gamma$SFs of $^{142,144-151}$Nd using particle-$\gamma$ coincidences from light-ion reactions on stable neodymium targets.
-The data were analyzed within the framework of the Oslo method~\cite{Gut87,Gut96,Schiller00} and the recently developed Shape method~\cite{Wiedeking2021}.
+The data were analyzed within the framework of the Oslo method~\cite{Gut87,Gut96,Schiller00} and the recently developed shape method~\cite{Wiedeking2021}.
 By also exploiting experimental results from other measurements, the evolution of the $\gamma$SF in the energy region of $E_{\gamma}\approx 0-17$~MeV and the interplay between its various components are discussed as function of deformation and mass number.